davidwessman/synka/README.md

-# SyncHours - helps businesses and stores handle their opening-hours online!
+# Synka.app - handle day to day customer contact via SMS.

 ## Getting started
 The application is written in Ruby on Rails, download the repository and get started!

 To ease the installation, we are using [Docker](https://docs.docker.com) and [docker-compose](https://docs.docker.com/compose/) to make things easier.
 Make sure these are installed and then run: